-Air Liquide’s capabilities include:
+Air Liquide’s capabilities are broad, including:

 - Specialty gases and advanced precursor materials

-- Gas and chemical management
+- Gas supply modes, equipment, and management

 - Engineering and construction